 We rely heavily on stock options to motivate existing employees and to attract new employees.
-When we are required to expense stock options, we may then choose to reduce our reliance on stock options as a motivation tool.
+Since we are now required to expense stock options, we may choose to reduce our reliance on stock options as a motivation tool.
 If we reduce our use of stock options, it may be more difficult for us to attract and retain qualified employees.
 If we do not reduce our reliance on stock options, our reported earnings will decrease.